akhatkulov/UzChipher-CLI/README.md

 <h3>There are two ways to use it:</h3>
 <h4>➖First way is one line:</h4>
 For example: <code>python3 app.py hill m--encode uz</code>
-<h5 id="lang">First we call the program through "python3 app.py" and specify the required encryption method i.e. "hill".
+<h5 id="lang">📌First we call the program through "python3 app.py" and specify the required encryption method i.e. "hill".
 Then we tell it the mode, for example "m--encode".
 At the end, the program should communicate with us in any language, for example, "en", that is, English</h5>
 <b id="cipher_types">

 ```